kyma-project/nats-manager/docs/user/01-10-access-nats-server.md

    user: admin, password: <your password>
    ```

-2. To access the NATS server with the nats-cli tool, forward its port:
+2. To access the NATS server with the NATS CLI tool, forward its port:

    ```bash
    kubectl port-forward -n kyma-system svc/eventing-nats 4222